missfunmi/core-values-app/README.md

 - [ ] Add ability to add new columns
 - [ ] Double click to select main value
 - [ ] Tooltips
+- [ ] Tests
 - [ ] Landing page
 - [ ] Scroll to sections on button click
 - [ ] Add a reset button to clear all grouped items back to the main panel
+- [ ] Set core values back to unselected in grouping column but still allow dragging?
 - [ ] Use onDragStart to toggle isDropDisabled on the main panel?
 [See here](https://react-beautiful-dnd.netlify.app/?path=/story/ondragstart--toggle-isdropdisabled-ondragstart)
 - [ ] Add routes
-- [ ] Set core values back to unselected in grouping column but still allow dragging?
+- [ ] Logging library

 ## Refactor
 - [ ] Make coreValue object into a class with initial values?
-- [ ] Refatcor onDragEnd function
+- [x] Refactor onDragEnd function
 - [ ] Organize files in sensible directory structure

 ## Future